When looking for quality addiction treatment programs, there are several important things you should ask.

 “Santé was a place that offered that hope and that process not only for my daughter who was going through treatment but for her mother and I and ever her brother, as they were helping us all understand the effects of trauma, the effects of addiction not only on that individual but on that family.” – Rick, whose daughter completed Santé’s Residential, Intensive Outpatient and Transitional Living programs*

 Health and Fitness

 Does the program care about client’s overall health?
 Being sober isn’t about what you gave up; it is about what you gain.
 Recovery is about developing healthy habits and lifestyles.
 Newly sober clients need healthy routines such as fitness and proper nutrition to channel their energy.
-Santé offers trainers, exercise facilities, a basketball court, sand volleyball court, scenic walking trail, swimming pool, and yoga and meditation classes.
+Santé offers trainers, exercise facilities, a basketball court, sand volleyball court, scenic walking trail, swimming pool, and meditation classes.
 Santé also has a chef on staff to provide fresh meals and a licensed dietitian who can offer a dietary consult to each client.

 Does the program provide care once the individual is released from treatment?
 Is the attention solely focused on what happens within the program?

 At Santé, we don’t approach residential treatment as the destination; it’s an important part of the journey.
 Recovery is the destination, an on-going process of learning and personal growth.
 In addition to a recovery continuum of care with various levels of support including an Intensive Outpatient Program and Transitional Living, Santé provides discharge planning, relapse prevention work and plans, referrals to professionals in your home community, monitoring, and life-long alumni support.
 The Alumni program offers opportunities to apply recovery skills, develop new habits, deepen recovery knowledge, live out relapse prevention, and heal past and current relationships while making new relationships based on the foundation of recovery.
 We are committed to setting up our clients for lifelong success beyond their stay at our facility.